xlladdins/xll/docs/Excel4MacrosE-G.md

   - > If formula\_text is a number, text, or logical value, the value is
     > entered as a constant.

-Reference    specifies where formula\_text is to be entered.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;specifies where formula\_text is to be
+entered.
 It can be a reference to a cell in the active workbook or an external reference to a workbook.
 If reference is omitted, formula\_text is entered in the active cell.

 **Remarks**